Safari in the Masai Mara | Everything you need to know

 Driving times and road conditions to the Masai Mara

-- Nairobi to Narok (gateway town to the Mara Reserve): Approximately 4 hours on a smooth tarmac road.
+- Nairobi to Narok (gateway town to the Mara Reserve): About 4 hours on a smooth tarmac road.

-- C13 Route: This route leads to Oloololo Gate of the Mara Triangle and the Musiara and Talek Gates of the Masai Mara National Reserve.
-Expect a journey of approximately 7 hours.
-However, the road is in poor condition, and we strongly recommend avoiding it when you can.
+- C13 Route: This route leads to Oloololo Gate (Mara Triangle) and Musiara & Talek Gates (Masai Mara National Reserve).
+Travel time is around 7 hours, but the road is in poor condition.
+Avoid this route.

 Are there campsites in the Masai Mara?